mimitshari/File-Encryption-and-Decryption/README.md

 🔐 File Encryption & Decryption Tool

-A Python-based tool for secure file encryption and decryption with the flexibility to choose from multiple algorithms:

-Fernet

-AES (Advanced Encryption Standard)

-3DES (Triple Data Encryption Standard)

-ChaCha20

-This project was developed as part of the Forensic Computing (FC313 – Cyber Security) course.
-It empowers users to safeguard sensitive data while choosing the algorithm that best suits their needs for security, performance, and compatibility.
+This project was developed as part of the Forensic Computing – Cyber Security course.
+It empowers users to safeguard sensitive data while choosing the algorithm that best suits their needs for security, performance, and compatibility, it allows the users to choose from multiple algorithms:

+- Fernet

+- AES (Advanced Encryption Standard)

+- 3DES (Triple Data Encryption Standard)

+- ChaCha20

 📖 Features